rramosp/llpeo/README.md

 <hr/>

 <a id="table-cross-inference"/>**Table cross inference**
-Performance results when using using the `downconv` model trained in one region to make inference in the other region.
+In the case of  humanpop` for `colombia-ne` the large class imbalance produced all models to emit mostly a single class proportions prediction with the majority class.
+With this, we hypothesized on whether a lack of variability in training data would affect performance and, thus, we made cross inference, using models trained on `benelux` to predict labels in `colombia-ne` and the other way around.
+The following table shows the performance results when using using the `downconv` model trained in one region to make inference in the other region.
 We include the results from Table III for reference (rows 1 and 3).
 Observe that cross-region inference always degrades performance (row 1 vs row 2 and row 3 vs row 4).
 <img src='imgs/table-cross-inference.png'/>
 <hr/>